jonasjuffinger/TimeLapse/README.md

 If the app crashes the camera, please try the following camera settings.
 They were reported to work with the RX100 M4.
  - The silent shutter needs to be disabled or unchecked in the app, on some cameras
- - The app will not run if you are set or self time or continous shooting - Only Single shoot will work.
+ - If it doesn't work in single shoot mode, please try continous shooting.
+It worked for some people.
- - Long exposure noise reduction should be turned off if the interval should less than double the shutter speed.
+ - Long exposure noise reduction should be turned off if the interval is less than double the shutter speed.